mspass-team/mspass/docs/source/user_manual/importing_data.rst

      problem we provide only a partial set of tools for associating waveforms with source data:  MongoDB normalization described in the section of this user's manual titled
-     :ref:`database_normalization`.
+     :ref:`Normalization<normalization>`.

-MsPASS currently supports directly only one mechanism for loading source metadata.
+MsPASS currently supports only one mechanism for loading source metadata.
 That method is a similar in approach to the way we handle FDSN station data.
 That is, we use obspy for the machinery to download the data from FDSN web services and translate the obspy python